karankotz/Mobile-EdgeCompute/CloudService/README.md

 2) Make sure maven is installed on the system.

-3) Navigate to the folder where pom file is present and execute the following commnad.
+3) Navigate to the folder where pom file is present and execute the following commnad. </br>
-	'mvn package'
+	`mvn package`

 4) The maven will build the project.
 Once the build is completed, a war file with name 'j2ee.war' is generated in the target folder.